 Many other conditions cause similar symptoms -- like tooth decay, sinus problems, arthritis, or gum disease.
 To figure out what’s causing yours, the dentist will ask about your health history and conduct a physical exam.

-He’ll check your jaw joints for pain or tenderness and listen for clicks, pops, or grating sounds when you move them.
-He’ll also make sure your jaw works like it should and doesn’t lock when you open or close your mouth.
-Plus he’ll test your bite and check for problems with your facial muscles.
+They’ll check your jaw joints for pain or tenderness and listen for clicks, pops, or grating sounds when you move them.
+They’ll also make sure your jaw works like it should and doesn’t lock when you open or close your mouth.
+Plus they’ll test your bite and check for problems with your facial muscles.

-Your dentist may take full face X-rays so he can view your jaws, temporomandibular joints, and teeth to rule out other problems.
-He may need to do other tests, like magnetic resonance imaging (MRI) or computer tomography (CT).
+Your dentist may take full face X-rays so they can view your jaws, temporomandibular joints, and teeth to rule out other problems.
+They may need to do other tests, like magnetic resonance imaging (MRI) or computer tomography (CT).
 The MRI can show if the TMJ disc is in the proper position as your jaw moves.
 A CT scan shows the bony detail of the joint.

 You may get referred to an oral surgeon (also called an oral and maxillofacial surgeon) for further care and treatment.
 This doctor specializes in surgery in and around the entire face, mouth, and jaw area.
 You may also see an orthodontist to ensure your teeth, muscles, and joints work like they should.

 Home Treatments for TMD